espressif/esp-idf/docs/en/api-reference/storage/spi_flash.rst

 Flash features of different vendors are operated in different ways and need special support.
 The fast/slow read and Dual mode (DOUT/DIO) of almost all 24-bits address flash chips are supported, because they don't need any vendor-specific commands.

-The Quad mode (QIO/QOUT) the following chip types are supported:
+Quad mode (QIO/QOUT) is supported on following chip types:

 1. ISSI
 2. GD